 Together, these three components make up the "Performance Factor", which when applied to the Target Bonus amount, results in the actual Bonus payout.
-The total maximum payout for the plan is 195% of target.
+The total maximum payout for the plan is 195% of the Target Bonus amount.

 Payout Calculation

 The Bonus payout formula or calculation for each NEO is as follows: